 The woman, who was much shorter than him and could not stand on the ground anymore, kept clinging on to the respondent as the current was strong.
 This was also why he could only move very slowly.
-In order to make the group speed up, the Greek officers fired some shots into the water around the respondent which apparently alerted Turkish border guards who responded with fire.
+In order to make the group speed up, the Greek officers reportedly fired some shots into the water around the respondent which apparently alerted Turkish border guards who also reportedly responded with fire.
 The respondent describes that fire was exchanged between the two sides close to the group crossing.

 Once they reached the Turkish shore, the group encountered 10 Turkish officers described as ‘soldiers’ in camouflage uniforms who told them which direction to walk to.
 They walked for around 2km and reached a road where they encountered a man with a car who took them to Ipsala.
 The drive lasted around 30min.